Back to Blog

 • Exemption Verification: We confirm your eligibility for 55/15 or 50/20 exemptions

-• Arabic Civics Preparation: We prepare you for the simplified test using Arabic study materials
+• Arabic Civics Preparation: We prepare you for the civics test using Arabic study materials and explain when 65/20 special consideration applies

 • Interpreter Coordination: We help arrange qualified interpreters for your interview